 We recently had a little fun working with a Raspberry Pi module while developing a line of sensors.
 Like all things open-source, documentation can be a little sparse, out of sync, inconsistent, and difficult to follow; it’s often organized as a reference as opposed to a lesson.
 Learning which documentation to trust, which to ignore, and how to cherry-pick the details one needs is a mental work-out to be sure.

-The following looks more complicated than it really is.
-It’s a fairly simple step-by-step guide to getting I2C support working on the r-π module.
+We distilled everything we could find into the following: a fairly simple step-by-step guide to getting I2C support working on the r-π module.

 Linux Familiarity Helps